photoprism/photoprism-docs/docs/getting-started/faq.md

 If build dependencies are missing, you must install them manually as shown in our development [Dockerfile](https://github.com/photoprism/photoprism/blob/develop/docker/develop/Dockerfile).
-You often don't need to use the exact same versions, so it's possible replace packages with what is available in your environment.
+You often don't need to use the exact same versions, so it's possible to replace packages with what is available in your environment.

 Note we don't have the resources to provide private users with dependencies and TensorFlow libraries for their personal environments.
 We therefore recommend learning Docker if your operating system supports it.
 Docker vastly simplifies installation and upgrades.
 It saves our team a lot of time that we can then spend more effectively, see previous question.

 !!! missing ""
     Everyone is invited to contribute by building & testing native packages for Linux distributions and other